Articles relating to Internet Protocols, protocol design issues, etc.

 OAuth's current access dance is based getting a request token that is later exchanged for an access token.
 Introducing the request token takes what could have been a 4 round trip protocol and makes it into a 6 round trip protocol.
 Couldn't we just simplify OAuth down to 4 round trips by getting rid of the request token all together?
 Or is there some critical use case enabled by request tokens that makes all the complexity worth the price?

 I'm writing an enterprise service.
 A request comes in.
 Do I honor the request or reject it?
 Answering this apparently trivial access control question has spawned whole universes of interlocking protocols.
 Kerberos, Shibboleth, SAML, WS-*, Liberty, OAuth, OpenID and so on.
-Before I can pick which protocol to use I need to define my requirements. … Posted in Internet Protocols.
-Use this permalink for a bookmark.
+Before I can pick which protocol to use I need to define my requirements.